 Treatment can include therapy, medication, and support and help for one’s loved ones.
 The positive news, according to NAMI: “Recent research based on long-term studies of people with BPD suggests that the overwhelming majority of people will experience significant and long-lasting periods of symptom remission in their lifetime.”

 Regarding Alex’s diagnosis, others have focused more on her probable erotomania, a condition involving delusions that the object of one’s love interest returns the feelings.

-But I think I speak for many viewers who’ve never had a need to diagnose Alex Forrest at all.
+But many viewers have never had a need to clinically diagnose Alex Forrest at all.
 As described by Desson Howe in The Washington Post, Close’s portrayal of the out-of-control stalker was that of a “she-wacko” who “becomes the female equivalent of the vengeance-crazed Robert Mitchum in ‘Cape Fear’ or the robotic Arnold Schwarzenegger in ‘The Terminator’.”
 A dramatic character who terrifies Michael Douglas’s character and family and thus we moviegoers in the process.

 Related to her stellar performance, Howe went on to predict a slew of more “she-wacko” scripts for Close.
 Who knew she’d not only not go on to represent all kinds of screen “she-wackos” but would actually become the founder of Bring Change 2 Mind, a campaign against the type of mental illness stigma that has affected some of her own family members.